-Academic articles, especially in science & engineering, frequently are published by multiple authors.
+Academic articles (also, to a certain degree, books and monographs), especially in science & engineering, frequently are published by multiple authors.
 Co-authorship has also become more common in social sciences and even in humanities which historically adopted a single-author tradition.

 Is there any rule/regulation regarding the co-authorship?
 If so, what are the rules?